 What does the service hope to achieve?

-Hospice In Your Care Home are a regular presence in the homes working closely with nursing home staff to promote training based upon the most up-to-date research available and equip them with the practical skills and knowledge needed to provide sensitive, timely and compassionate end of life care.
+Hospice In Your Care Home work closely with staff to promote training based upon the most up-to-date research available and equip them with the practical skills and knowledge needed to provide sensitive, timely and compassionate end of life care.

-Additionally, the team wants to reduce unnecessary hospital admissions made in the last few days of life by providing dedicated support and basic training in palliative and end of life care.
+Additionally, the team strive to reduce unnecessary hospital admissions made in the last few days of life by providing dedicated support and basic training in palliative and end of life care.

 Please see the external review of Hospice In Your Care Home completed by Lancaster University.